 - During the bidding period, allottees can also vote their preferences online for a particular type of accommodation

 - Next, the allottee is required to submit his/ her acceptance of change of accommodation within eight days of issuance of allotment letter.
 He/ she also needs to vacate the previous housing unit within 15 days from the date of occupying the new unit

 - Failure to vacate the previous unit within this prescribed time will not only lead to cancellation of allotment but might also result in eviction

 Check out the GPRA eligibility criteria as well as list of cities registered under the scheme before applying.
 It would be best to know about the application process and other associated details before going forward.

-With Bajaj Housing Finance Limited Home Loan, you get access to a sanction of up to Rs.3.5 crore, at a competitive interest rate, which you can repay over a flexible tenor of up to 30 years.
+With the Bajaj FInserv Home Loan, you get access to a sanction of up to Rs.
+5 Crore*, at a competitive interest rate, which you can repay over a flexible tenor of up to 30 years.